- Affiliate Programs

-SBA offers two-week intensive summer graduate and undergraduate courses in a variety of locations.
+Quinlan offers two-week intensive summer graduate and undergraduate courses in a variety of locations.
 Destinations in the past have included Rome, Athens, Seoul and Bangkok.
-For more information, visit the Graduate School of Business study abroad listing or the undergraduate School of Business Administration study abroad listing.
+For more information, visit Quinlan's graduate study abroad listing or its undergraduate study abroad listing.

 School of Education

 Two-week sessions are offered for undergraduate and graduate students during the summer at Loyola's Rome Center in which students can take education courses linked to the Rome setting.

 The Graduate School